The Core Four Portfolio by Rick Ferri invests in four fundamentally unique asset types that are productive both on their own and as a group.

 Other Versions

 Rick Ferri offers several different versions of the Core Four Portfolio depending on your needs and preferences.
 The one described here is the original version that he now calls the Classic Core-4.
-A few other versions can be easily modeled as well:
+A few other versions like the Total Economy Core-4 and Global Markets Core-4 can be easily modeled in the Portfolio Charts tools as well.

 Author